Lauder family

-The Lauder family is an American billionnaire family.
-It owes its initial fame to Estée Lauder (1908–2004), who with her husband Joseph H. Lauder, made a fortune via her eponymous cosmetics business, Estée Lauder Companies, during the 20th century.
+The Lauder family is an American billionaire family.
+It owes its initial fame to Estée Lauder (1908–2004), who with her husband Joseph H. Lauder, made a fortune via her eponymous cosmetics business, The Estée Lauder Companies, during the 20th century.

 The family is of Hungarian Jewish and Czech Jewish ancestry.

 As of December 2022 the family net worth is estimated at $33 billion.

 Family tree

 Lauder

 Some of the family members include: